MichaelFlops/poliwat/content/post/how-to-breath-when.md

 ---
 title: "How To Breath When"
 date: 2017-07-31T13:58:37-07:00
-draft: true
+draft: false
 ---

-#### Just jumped in the ocean
+#### Just jumped in the ocean and practiced handstands.
+This guy showed me how to go from your butt to a handstand

-There are differnet types of breathing.
+There are different types of breathing.

+1. *Square breathing*

-1. *square breathing*  In middle school my therapist (whose email was hypnohupp) taught me square breathing.
+In middle school my therapist (whose email was hypnohupp) taught me square breathing.

 You inhale for 10 seconds, hold for 10, exhale for 10, hold for 10, rinse and repeat.